What is a queer narrative?

 David Sedaris scoffed at the tall woman who considers herself queer.

-Even if queerness refers only to gender, romantic and sexual minorities, if a tall woman lives in a culture where women are expected to be shorter than their male partners, and if her height leads to real, observable impacts on her settling into a normative romantic life, then yes.
-Within that culture, a tall woman is queer.
+Even if queerness referred only to gender, romantic and sexual minorities, when a tall woman lives in a culture where women are expected to be shorter than their male partners, and if her height leads to real, observable impacts on her settling into a normative romantic life, then yes.
+Within that culture, a tall woman is queer, because queerness challenges cisheteronormativity.

 David Sedaris points out that he is short, meaning to make the point that his height has nothing to do with queerness.
 But because men are expected to be taller than women, if he were seeking heterosexual partnership, his shortness may indeed make him queer.
 Gay culture is not subject to the same conventions around hypergamy, which is partly the very thing that makes gay partnership queer.